shaileshmishra21/Restaurant-Management-System/README.md

-Restaurant Management System using Python
+Restaurant Management System using Python And Tkinter

 Restaurant management system is very much needed.
 It reduces a lot of hardwork and complexity.
 Nowadays restaurant are filled with people so it’s very difficult to manage all the work manually.
 That’s why these kind